Cricket in Ireland: English county competition

 Ireland, along with Scotland, has at times played in competitions for English county cricket sides, including the Benson & Hedges Cup and the Friends Provident Trophy (previously the C&G Trophy).
 Since there is no nationality restriction in county cricket, non-Irish players have competed for Ireland in these matches.
 For example, Hansie Cronje of South Africa competed for Ireland in the 1997 Benson & Hedges Cup, and more recently New Zealander Jesse Ryder played for Ireland in 2007.
 In 2004 Ireland beat Surrey by five wickets in the C&G Trophy.

 For the 2006 season, the C&G Trophy was reorganised to include a round-robin stage instead of being entirely knock-out.
 Whereas Ireland had only one match guaranteed in the tournament before, they now had more fixtures against English county sides.
 For the 2006 tournament, they were bolstered by the signings of Saqlain Mushtaq and Shahid Afridi, the two overseas players they were allowed when competing in English domestic competitions.
 Ireland recorded one win in their nine matches.
 Their victory was over Gloucestershire on 30 April by 47 runs.

 The C&G Trophy changed its name to Friends Provident Trophy for the 2007 season.
 In 2007, Ireland played in the Friends Provident Trophy against nine English county sides.
 Of those nine matches, they lost six and the remaining three matches were abandoned due to rain.
 They finished bottom in the South Conference of the trophy.
-For the 2008 season, the round-robin section of the trophy was changed from two divisions to three; Ireland were in the newly formed Midlands Division.
+For the 2008 season, the round-robin section of the trophy was changed from two divisions to three; Ireland was in the newly formed Midlands Division.
 In 2008, Ireland played eight games in the Midlands Division, winning one match with one no result and six losses.
 They finished fifth in the division which had five teams.
 Ireland's four wicket victory over Warwickshire on 16 May was Ireland's first win in the competition against a county side for two years.
 Captain William Porterfield anchored the innings with 69 runs.

 Domestic cricket

 Inter-Provincial Series

 The Inter-Provincial Series ('Interpros') was introduced for the first time in 2013 as part of Cricket Ireland's strategy to attain Test status by 2020.
-It featured three teams representing their respective provincial unions; Leinster Lightning, North West Warriors, Northern Knights.
+It featured three teams representing their respective provincial unions: Leinster Lightning, North West Warriors, Northern Knights.
 Munster Reds were added to the T20 competition in 2017 and then the List A competition in 2021.
 Connacht Cricket Union do not take any part in these competitions.